openclimatefix/forecast-data-prep/README.md

 ### Potential Issues and Notes for NWP

 - Issues can arrise if you are still downloading data to the location in which you are using to merge the individual init times from.
 More on this in 01 in the Issues Log.
 Solution was to manually remove the files which showed missing data.
 - Some of these yearly NWP files can end up being very large (~1Tb).
 Hence take careful consideration and conduct testing with threads, workers and memory limitations with the Dask client.
-Also note, additional tasks running on the machine can make a difference (espcially if they are also using lots of RAM).
+Also note, additional tasks running on the machine can make a difference (especially if they are also using lots of RAM).
 - Another way to track the progress of your the processes is to watch the size of the zarr file grow.
 You can do this using `du -h` in the appropriate location.

 ## Satellite Data